jahrik/homelab-ark/GHOST_README.md

     sudo chown -R 1000:1000 /data/ark
     docker stack deploy -c bitbucket-stack.yml ark

 But, I want Jenkins and Ansible to handle this deployment for me.
-While putting this all together, [here is the commit](https://github.com/jahrik/homelab-ark/commit/a301afe8d29db6cbb3f786b00c3c6bae9d371b45) that finally make ansible deploy this to the swarm!
+While putting this all together, [here is the commit](https://github.com/jahrik/homelab-ark/commit/a301afe8d29db6cbb3f786b00c3c6bae9d371b45) that finally made ansible deploy this to the swarm!
 Now I'm getting somewhere!

 Here is the Jenkins run from that commit.
 ![jenkins_job_71.png](https://github.com/jahrik/homelab-ark/raw/master/images/jenkins_job_71.png)